 During the last year, you probably haven’t traveled much due to Covid-19.
 Now that traveling is picking up again, a lot of people will be taking road trips this spring and summer.

 Healthy eating is always important, but it can be even more pertinent when you are stuck in a car with a bunch of crazy kids!
 Who wants to be in a confined space with kids who are on a sugar-high or pumped full of chemicals that promote hyperactivity?

-My husband has celiac disease as well as 3 out of 4 of my daughters.
-As you can imagine, gas station food and fast food chains do not provide many options for my family.
-You could say over the years I have become quite an expert at healthy eating while road-tripping.
+Gas station food and fast food chains do not provide many healthy options while on the road.
 Here’s some of my favorite snacks, meals (because you can only eat so many snacks) and tips for creating fabulous, healthy memories with your family.

 +Cooler or Cooler bag (I love the cheap cooler bags from Trader Joe’s.
-They are only $7 and they sit perfectly on the back of a stroller when you are out and about)
+They are inexpensive and they sit perfectly on the back of a stroller when you are out and about)